leodeslf/leaf/Eloquent_JavaScript.md

 // --> cats and dogs
 ```

-- `replace` can also take a function as the second argument, which will be applied to each group matched.
+The `replace` can also take a function as the second argument, which will be applied to each group matched.

+Example:

 ```JavaScript
 let string = "DON'T SCREAM";